mag16/Shopify-Developer-Intern-Challenge/README.md

 # Shopify-BackEnd Developer-Intern-Challenge

 ## Dependencies used:
-- Express.js: middleware/support for HTTP requests. (npm install express.js)
+- Express.js: middleware/support for HTTP requests. (npm install express.js).

-- Nodemon: Updates server as soon as changes are made to your code. (npm install nodemon)
+- Nodemon: Updates server as soon as changes are made to your code. (npm install nodemon).

-- Mongoose: connection/Query MongoDb . (npm install Mongoose)
+- Mongoose: connection/Query MongoDb . (npm install Mongoose).

-- MongoDb: stores data in key/value pair format. (npm install mongodb)
+- MongoDb: stores data in key/value pair format. (npm install mongodb).

+- .env: hide ur keys. (npm install dotenv)

 - npm install will add all dependencies used in this project.